Jigsaw: Supporting Designers to Prototype Multimodal Applications by Chaining AI Foundation Models: User Study

 We observed participants making creative uses of the Assembly Panel, including using it to test different partial workflows before combining them into more complete workflows and using it to document their design explorations.
 Participants expressed that the Assembly Panel provides \textit{"a playground to be messy and experimental (P3)"} and \textit{"makes it easy to track the evolution of an idea (P4)."} Moreover, participants commented that the \textit{ideation} glue piece was \textit{"helpful for brainstorming concepts at the beginning [of the design process] (P2)"}.
 We observed that designers occasionally passed the outputs of the \textit{ideation} glue directly into a generation model, as shown in Figure \ref{fig:example-audio-visual-story}c.
 In other instances, designers maintained a shorter chain solely for concept generation.
 This is shown in the model mosaic created by P10, a game designer, in Figure \ref{fig:example-video-game-character}, who created a video game character.
 He primarily used the short chain in Figure \ref{fig:example-video-game-character}a to generate concepts for his character.
 We observed that designers frequently created multiple chains to organize different stages of their design process.
 Participants noted that since the canvas documents their creative process, it could serve as \textit{"a boundary object for sharing and explaining ideas to clients (P5)"}.

 Moreover, participants commented that the Assembly Assistant was useful in \textit{"generating an initial configuration of puzzle pieces to start working with (P1)"}.
 This aids in combating the \textit{"blank canvas syndrome (P6)"}, a common occurrence at the onset of a creative activity \cite{joyce2009blank}.
 In Figure \ref{fig:example-video-game-character}b, P10 wanted his video game character to look like Superman flying.
 However, he initially struggled to come up with a method to accomplish this, so he sought assistance from the Assembly Assistant.
 The Assembly Assistant recommended a workflow of a reference pose image, a pose extraction model, and a ControlNet model that can be guided by pose.
 Given this workflow, P10 used a wooden mannequin to specify the pose for his character.
-For improvement, participants noted that the Assembly Assistant was less suitable for ambiguous tasks with multiple solutions.
-This is a common challenge recognized by recent machine learning works that also aim to \textit{automatically} combine expert models to solve complex AI tasks \cite{shen2023hugginggpt, wu2023visual, huang2023audiogpt}.
-A path forward, as suggested by P7, could be to improve the Assembly Assistant to support \textit{back-and-forth interactions} with the designer, becoming a design co-pilot that assists designers in creating complex workflows.
-Moreover, as more designers use Jigsaw to create model mosaics, we plan to compile them into a template gallery that other designers can modify for their own use cases, as suggested by P8.
-We believe that the accumulated design templates can also serve as a search space for the Assembly Assistant, enhancing its capabilities as a design search engine.